emscripten-core/emscripten/site/source/docs/api_reference/val.h.rst

   See :ref:`embind-val-guide` for other examples.

   .. warning:: JavaScript values can't be shared across threads, so neither can ``val`` instances that bind them.

-For example, if you want to cache some JavaScript global as a ``val``, you need to retrieve that global separately in each thread and bind to thread-local ``val`` bindings:
+    For example, if you want to cache some JavaScript global as a ``val``, you need to retrieve and bind separate instances of that global by its name in each thread.
+    The easiest way to do this is with a ``thread_local`` declaration:

     .. code:: cpp